 Immerse yourself in the desert landscape of Death Valley for 5 days, shooting side-by-side with the pros.

 Immerse yourself in the desert landscape of Death Valley for 5 days, shooting side-by-side with the pros.
-Experience striking extremes of contrast in the hottest, driest and lowest National Park in the United States with several leading landscape photographers in the world.
+Experience striking extremes of contrast in the hottest, driest and lowest National Park in the United States with over a dozen leading landscape photographers in the world.
 Explore, learn and push your creativity as you photograph, its raw natural beauty of undulating sand dunes, sculptural badlands and the desert light rise or fall under wide open skies.
 Death Valley is a perfect winter backdrop to spark your creative soul.

 “It was an amazing week.
 In all different kinds of ways.
 You learn a ton of information from phenomenal photographers.
 It’s something for everyone.”